 As Accounting Officer, the Chief Executive has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.

-The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic period, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where available.
+The Accounting Officer for the Academy Trust has delivered value for money during the year by:

-- Sharing CPD across Trust schools. - Central procurement of contracts and goods on behalf of all schools to generate economies of scale. - Retendering and centralising brought in services across the Trust. - Reviewing staffing levels to increase efficiencies across all Trust schools
+- Sharing CPD across Trust schools. - Central procurement of contracts and goods on behalf of all schools to generate economies of scale. - Retendering and centralising brought in services across the Trust. - Reviewing staffing levels to increase efficiencies across all Trust schools's 5 year financial forecasts and the actions required to address the changing funding expected over this period.